 Caledonia is a tiny village located in the state of Ohio.
 With a population of 557 people and just one neighborhood, Caledonia is the 656th largest community in Ohio.
-Caledonia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Caledonia was built prior to World War II, making it one of the older and more historic villages in the country.

 The percentage of people in Caledonia with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.81% of people over 25 have a bachelor's degree or advanced degree.